Program Updates

 What is the difference between a submission and a comment?

 A submission refers to the entire document submitted, such as an email, letter, or comment form.
-Each submission is reviewed and separated into comments based on topic.
+Each submission is reviewed and separated into individual comments based on topic.
 A single submission can contain multiple comments.

 Transportation Comment Themes